Clevedon branch line: Clevedon station

-Clevedon station was situated at what is now Queen's Square shopping precinct which was built in the 1980s.
+Clevedon station was situated at what is now the Queen's Square shopping and restaurant precinct, built in the 1980s.
 A set of points are preserved and mounted upright as a reminder of the square's history.

 Opened in 1847 it was originally a wooden structure but the single platform terminus was rebuilt in 1890.
 Clevedon had a signal box until the end of 1916, but from 1 January 1917 the branch was operated "under one engine in steam" arrangements.
 A ground frame was provided to operate the points in the goods yard at Clevedon which was locked or released by key on the train staff.
-On 10 June 1963 the goods service was discontinued and the goods sidings and ground frame abolished.

-The station was demolished in 1968.

 Closure

 Traffic declined as road usage increased in the years following the Second World War.

-The line was closed to general goods traffic on 10 June 1963.
-The passenger station was unstaffed from this time and was referred to in timetables as "Clevedon Halt".
-Passenger services ceased on 3 October 1966 and the track was lifted soon after.
+On 10 June 1963 the goods service was discontinued and the goods sidings and ground frame abolished.
+The station became unstaffed from 20 April 1964, and closed to passengers on 3 October 1966.
+The line was occasionally used by engineers until about 1970 when the track was lifted.

 All the track bed in Clevedon has long since been built on as the town has expanded.
 The last original bits of track, around Kingston Seymour, were lifted in the late 1980s.
 Housing developments in the 1990s are built on some of the track bed in Yatton.